hghalebi/PropagandaTracker/README.md

 1. By getting involved in these activities and collaborating with others, you can help shape the direction and development of the project and make a positive impact on the online environment.

-# How to Get Involved
+# How to Get Involved :thought_balloon:

 1. There are several ways to get involved in this project, even if you are not sure how to contribute code.
 Some ideas include: